Former Telstra boss Sol Trujillo is trying to launch a private equity takeover bid for Deutsche Telekom’s T-Mobile USA business, according to reports.

 Last year, AT&T attempted a $US39 billion takeover of T-Mobile USA, but was blocked by regulators due to competition concerns.

-According to Bloomberg, Trujillo may have also sought private equity interest in a takeover of third-placed mobile carrier Sprint Nextel during talks.
+There are also reports Trujillo may have sought private equity interest in a takeover of third-placed mobile carrier Sprint Nextel during talks.

 Trujillo served as chief executive of Telstra from 2005 to 2009, prior to current CEO David Thodey taking the helm, leaving behind a “mixed legacy”, according to experts.